milarsinamcha-alt/celebrity_face_recognition/readme.md

 ![](ui_snapshot.jpg)

+Note: This project was completed as part of the Codebasics Data Science Roadmap (#dsroadmap24) tutorial by Dhaval Patel.
+It follows the tutorial step-by-step to practice key data science concepts, including data cleaning, feature engineering, model building, and deployment using Python and Flask.

 In this data science and machine learning project, we classify sports personalities.
 We restrict classification to only 5 people,
 1) Maria Sharapova
 2) Serena Williams